 Gastrointestinal: Prevention of NSAID-Induced Ulcers.

-Renal: Urinary Tract Infection-UTI.
+Renal: Urinary Tract Infection.

 Anxiety disorders involve more than temporary feelings of anxiety, worry or fear.
 There are several different types of anxiety disorders including the following:

 – Social anxiety is the intense fear of being embarrassed or judged by others and people with the condition usually avoid social situations